Skip to main content

 2. Select a VPS-Activated location.

 1. Navigate the map to find a location.
-You can use the Search bar at the upper right of the map to navigate to a particular city of interest.
+You can use the Search bar at the upper left of the map to navigate to a particular city of interest.

 2. Select a location.
 This will show you the associated mesh.